dhumdil-apps/alsu/README.md

 # Algoritmy a štruktúry údajov I

-- Check this <a href="https://m16peter.github.io/alsu/">demo</a>, but use Google Chrome!
+- What is this?
+Check this <a href="https://m16peter.github.io/alsu/">demo</a>, in Google Chrome!